 The club has a number of honorary officers - President and Vice Presidents - who can and do provide advice but do not have any specific powers or responsibilities.

-Trustees and Management Committee
+Trustees and Committees

 Responsibilities

-The Chair of the Rowing Committee coordinates the running of the sports side of the club.
-Captain is asisted by the three Vice-Captains, who are responsible for looking after the equipment, managing the squads (with the help of coaches and squad coordinators) and running events.
+The Rowing Committee under its Chair coordinates the running of the sports side of the club.
+The Captain is directly responsible for most aspects of rowing, but is assisted by the three Vice-Captains, who are responsible for looking after the equipment, managing the squads (with the help of coaches and squad coordinators) and running events.
+The Rowing Committee can also appoint a range of advisers, which must include at least a Club Rowing Safety Adviser and a Club Welfare Officer.

-The Rowing Committee can also appoint a range of advisers, which under the constitution must include at least a Water Safety Adviser and a Club Welfare Officer.
-The Trustees meet quarterly and the Committee meets monthly.
-Agenda papers and minutes for the Rowing Committee are available to full members from the Secretary on request.
+The Trustees meet quarterly and the Committees meets monthly.
+Agenda papers and minutes for the Rowing Committee are available to full members from the Rowing Committee Secretary on request.

 You can help too

-All members of the club are encouraged to play an active role in helping out around the club, whether it be assisting us to run junior or learn to row sessions, launch driving, catering, cleaning and repair of buildings, maintaining boats, ......... the list is endless.
+All members of the club are encouraged to play an active role in helping out around the club, whether it be assisting us to run junior or learn to row sessions, launc h driving, catering, cleaning and repair of buildings, maintaining boats, ......... the list is endless.
 Contact a Rowing Committee member to volunteer.

 Water Row,